ftsrg-bta/lab-ethereum/guide.md

 ### Compiling a contract

-The contract can be compiled by selecting the _Compile_ tab on the top right.
+In order to compile a contract, the compiler plug-in has to be activated by clicking on the plug-in icon on the left sidebar and finding the _Solidity compiler_ plugin.
+A new icon for the compiler should appear in the left sidebar which activates the compiler tab.
+You can select a compiler version and click _Compile_ or you can also turn on the _Auto compile_ option.
+On a successful compilation, the contract name will appear below the compiler configuration.

 ![Compiling in Remix](img/remix-compiler.png)

-You can select a compiler version and click _Start to compile_ or you can also turn on the _Auto compile_ option.
-On a successful compilation, you will receive a green message with the name of the contract.

 ### Testing a contract

-For a simple local test, select the _Run_ tab on the top right.
+For a simple local test, activate the _Deploy & run transactions_ plug-in.
 The default _environment_ is JavaScript VM, which runs an Ethereum Virtual Machine (EVM) locally (i.e., it does not connect to the real network).
 This makes testing quick and free.
 Remix also supports connecting to a real network by selecting the Web3 option as an environment (which requires a wallet first).